mjon/WildCounts/_docs/methods/wildcounts-shorthand-intro.md

 ---

 Each line of WildCounts shorthand is always restricted to the observation of one species, at one place and time.
-The example above, `bellb 1xma*1j`, showed how to connect together different individuals of the same species when found at once.
+The earlier example, `bellb 1xma*1j`, showed how to connect together different individuals of the same species when found at once.
 In this case, that was an adult male and a juvenile bellbird.

 **Associated observations** of two different species can be connected using a connecting line.
 For example,